 - Feeding its findings into Healthwatch England and providing a steer to help it carry out its role as national champion.

 Our history: Healthwatch Cornwall has been developed from the county’s former Local Involvement Network (LINk).

 The Healthwatch network has been created in response to the Health and Social Care Act 2012.
 Healthwatch Cornwall is funded by the Department of Health via Cornwall Council.

 Healthwatch Cornwall is one of 152 local Healthwatch, with Healthwatch England providing representation at a national level.

-Healthwatch Cornwall is a Community Interest Company (CIC).
+Our structure: Healthwatch Cornwall is a Community Interest Company (CIC).
 This was set up in February 2013.
 The CIC has a volunteer Executive Board and employs a Chief Executive Officer and eight operational staff.

 To ensure Healthwatch Cornwall can reach and represent the diverse range of people in the county it has the option to spot-purchase support for traditionally harder to engage groups and individuals, such as working people, gypsies and travellers and the homeless.